 Davidson Village Network is the outgrowth of seeds planted in 2006 when the Town of Davidson’s mayor, Randy Kincaid, formed the Aging in Place Task Force.
 The task force arose out of concern about how to address societal needs with the coming of age of the baby boomer population.
 In 2008 a report of findings was issued to illuminate specific areas for improvement to enhance seniors’ quality of life in Davidson.
-The task force evolved into the Davidson Committee on Aging (DCOA) that has since become the Davidson Village Network.
+The task force evolved into the Davidson Committee on Aging (DCOA) that has since become the Davidson Village Network, focusing on providing older adult services.

 Davidson Village Network is now a member of the Village to Village Network for peer-to-peer help in establishing and managing its own Village.